 Items Reference Level of Funding Support (HK\$) The amount of funding support is based on the actual expenditure with the proof of receipts.
 Quotations must be provided for hire of coach/launch.
-4. Travel Allowance including for staff and volunteers (For staff, only allowed for travelling from workplace to workplace, both under the project).
+Travel Allowance including for staff and volunteers (For staff, only allowed for travelling from workplace to workplace, both under the project).
 Maximum \$45 for each event/activity (excluding daily duty travelling of staff employed by the project).
 The funding support may be adjusted upwards on the merit of each case.
 Education and Promotion 5.
-Publicity including design and production of publicity items and use of publicity channels, such as social media, etc. The ceiling is capped at 20% of the total approved grant or total actual expenditure, whichever is the less.
+Publicity - including design and production of publicity items and use of publicity channels, such as social media, etc. The ceiling is capped at 20% of the total approved grant or total actual expenditure, whichever is the less.
 Recycled paper must be used in all printed materials and eco-friendly printing is preferable.
 To avoid generation of waste, production of leaflets and banners should be minimised and funding support to such items is to be considered case by case.
 The recipient organisation is free to manoeuvre with the grant among the various approved 'publicity' items.
-6. Event Launching/Closing including venue rental payment, public address system, etc. The ceiling is capped at 20% of the total approved grant or total actual expenditure, whichever is the less.
+6. Event Launching/Closing - including venue rental payment, public address system, etc. The ceiling is capped at 20% of the total approved grant or total actual expenditure, whichever is the less.
 To avoid generation of waste, single use set up/decoration, backdrop, etc. should be avoided and souvenirs are not supported.
 The recipient organisation is free to manoeuvre with the grant among the various approved 'opening/closing ceremony' items.
-7. Venue Setup such as venue rental and public address system for seminars and workshops, etc. The ceiling is capped at 30% of the total approved grant or total actual expenditure, whichever is the less.
+7. Venue Setup - such as venue rental and public address system for seminars and workshops, etc. The ceiling is capped at 30% of the total approved grant or total actual expenditure, whichever is the less.
 Request of funding to cover charges for use of inhouse equipment/facilities of the applicant organisation will normally not be supported.
-If such support is necessary due to special reasons, prior agreement of the Vetting Sub-committee must be obtained and the expenditure for such rental charges is capped at 20% of the current market price.
+If such support is necessary due to special reasons, prior agreement of the Vetting Subcommittee must be obtained and the expenditure for such rental charges is capped at 20% of the current market price.

-8. Booths including rental payments, decoration and prizes for game booths.
-9. Production of Exhibition Panels including rental of rack and accessories Maximum \$650 per booth.
+Booths including rental payments, decoration and prizes for game booths.
+Maximum \$650 per booth.
 To avoid generation of waste, distribution of gifts or souvenirs should be minimised and funding support to such items is to be considered case by case.
+Production of Exhibition Panels including rental of rack and accessories as well as design and production of two-sided panels if required.
 Maximum \$2,100 per panel.
-The ceiling is capped at \$21,000 per application. as well as design and production of two- sided panels if required.
-The coning is capped at \$21,000 per approarion.
+The ceiling is capped at \$21,000 per application.
 10. Competition Materials Maximum \$1,500 for each sub-category of competition.
 Trophies, cash or cashable items must not be given.
 Environmentally friendly tokens, instead of ordinary trophies or prizes, are preferable.
 11. Admission Fee • Participants are required to pay 40% of the admission fee.
 12. Package Activities • For hire of package activities, 40% of the charge should be paid by the participants.
-13. Meal Allowance- for volunteers only Maximum \$60 per volunteer for activities lasting for 3 to 5 hours (excluding preparation/travelling time).
+13. Meal Allowance - for volunteers only Maximum \$60 per volunteer for activities lasting for 3 to 5 hours (excluding preparation/travelling time).
 Maximum \$85 per volunteer for activities lasting for more than 5 hours (excluding preparation/travelling time).
 14. Diving Gear Rental Maximum \$150 per person Normally include: two scuba oxygen tanks, face mask, snorkel, wet suit, buoyancy compensator device, diving regulator, fins, weight belt, and diving computer Insurance 15.
-Insurance for Third Party Liabilities Funding support will be based on the basic requirements.Quotations must be provided.
-16. Other insurance • May be considered on a case-by-case basis.
+Insurance for Third Party Liabilities Funding support will be based on the basic requirements.
+Quotations must be provided.
+16. Other insurance May be considered on a case-by-case basis.